LG125YT/spelling-bee-terminal/README.md

 If you are on Windows, idk.
 Manually compile each file?
 Unless your IDE can do something special, I guess.

-Alternatively, if you wish to modify or use parts of the code: the file structure is as follows:
+Alternatively, if you wish to modify or use parts of the code, the file structure is as follows:

 ```tree
 .